GooFit/GooFit/docs/documentation.md

 Copying data
 ------------

-The `setData` method copies the contents of the supplied GooFit::DataSet to the GPU:
+The `setData` method will setup all indexing buffers for the root PDF, and also copy the contents of the supplied GooFit::DataSet to the GPU:

 Internals of the setData method {#listingsetData}